frtunikj/sdc_PID_control/README.md

 NOTE: I experienced problems with the simulator when recording videos thus no example videos are provided.

-The result of the localization is depicted on the figure below.
+A screen-shot of the work of the PID controler is depicted on the figure below.

 ![alt text][image0]